vheikkiniemi/animated-waddle/Booking system/Phase 4/material/GDPR_in_brief.md

 [Consent of the data subject](https://tietosuoja.fi/en/consent-of-the-data-subject)

 ### For consent to be valid:
+- Personalized
 - Informed
-- Freely given
+- Genuinely voluntary
-- Unambiguous indication
+- Unambiguous expression of will

 ---